maykar/plex_assistant/README.md

 Now you can select how you want to trigger this service, you can select up to 3 ways to invoke it.
 I use things like `tell plex to $` or `have plex $`.
 The dollar sign will be the phrase sent to this component.
 This component expects to hear something starting with "play" followed by at least a show/movie name (see more about [commands below](https://github.com/maykar/plex_assistant/blob/master/README.md#commands)).
 You can also set a response from the Google Assistant if you'd like.

-* Hit "Create Trigger", the press the plus sign next to "Then"
+* Hit "Create Trigger" and press the plus sign next to "Then"
 * Search for "Webhooks" and select it, then select "Make a web request"
 * In the URL field enter the webhook URL HA provided you.
 * Select method "Post" and content type "application/json"